 Within two business days, a Loan Officer will send you a unique link to provide details of your modification request.
 Within two business days of submitting your modification request details, you will receive email notification of whether your modification request is approved.

 Email Repayments@HFLS.org to request a change to the checking account from which you are making payments.
+Please do NOT send sensitive documents or information over email.

 Repayment Issues